 We do not charge fines for late returns of materials.
 Patrons will receive a courtesy notice before an item is overdue.
-Items not returned after 3 notices have been sent incur a $50 replacement fee in addition to a $10 processing fee ($5 of which is non-refundable) for each item.
-This processing fee covers costs involved in ordering, cataloging, and processing the materials.
+Items not returned after 3 notices have been sent incur a $50 replacement fee in addition to a $10 non-refundable billing fee for each item.

 What happens if I lose a book?